-Another effect of an attribute relationship is that the respective CurrentMember on the right side is set via the relationship in the background and vice versa.
+Another effect of attribute relationship is that member selection on one side of the relationship implicitly controls the CurrentMember on the other side.
+This works from left to right and vice versa.
 For example, while [Customer].[John] is selected on the left side, [City].CurrentMember on the right side is automatically set to [City].[Madrid].
 If - on the other hand - [City].[Madrid] was selected on the right side, [Customer].CurrentMember was implicitly set to [Customer].[All].
 Please additionally note, that accessing [Phone No].CurrentMember causes an error because the CurrentMember function can only be applied to hierarchies: [<hierarchy>

 There are no relationship between attributes of the [dCustomer] dimension and attributes of the [dProduct] dimension.
 Attribute relationships end at the boundary of a dimension.
 In the absence of a relationship between [Customer] and [Category], [Category].CurrentMember cannot be modified and remains constantly [ALL]:

 The data stored in the attributes of a dimension can express hierarchical facts.
 For example, customers are located in a specific city, which in turn is located in a specific region.
 Viewed from above, the result is a tree – with [ALL] at the top level, a 2nd level with regions, a 3rd level with cities and a 4th level with customers.

 In the Dimension Editor, a developer can create hierarchies with multiple levels from hierarchy-enabled attributes.
 The example shows how the hierarchy [hCustomer] is derived from [Region], [City], and [Customer]: